marp-team/marpit/README.md

 #### Advanced backgrounds with inline SVG mode

+[advanced-bg]: #advanced-backgrounds-with-inline-svg-mode

-The advanced backgrounds will work _only with [`inlineSVG: true`](#inline-svg-slide-experimental)_.
+The advanced backgrounds will work _only with [`inlineSVG: true`][inline-svg]_.
 It supports multiple background images, image filters, and split backgrounds.

 ##### Multiple background images